code-shuttle/code-shuttle/README.md

 ###

-<p align="left">My name is Emmanuel Jr and I'm a Computer programmer and Mechanical Engineer from Philippines.</p>
+<p align="left">My name is Emmanuel Jr and I'm a Computer programmer and Mechanical Engineer.</p>

 ###